Kane County Demographics

 A map of Kane County's Population by Race

-Kane County is the 5th most populous county of the 102 counties in Illinois.
+Kane County is ranked the 5th most populous county in Illinois, out of 102 counties.
+Kane County was ranked the 5th most populous county in the 2020 Census.

 Kane County's White Population